 You can plant peanut cactus in a pot or containers and place it where it can get full sunlight.
 It may take a while for the succulent to mature and start blooming.
 But the lovely flower and unique shaped succulent looks beautiful while growing.

 Portulaca is also known as Moss rose plant that is trendy succulents available in the garden centers and home stores.
 It’s a drought-tolerant plant and grows three to eight inches tall and 12 to 24 inches wide.

 You can grow Portulaca through its seed by spreading it outside after the frost.
-If you are planting it indoor, then start six to eight weeks before the last spring frost.
+If you are planting it indoors, then start six to eight weeks before the last spring frost.
 To make sure that it blooms, plant it where it can get full sun.
 Don’t apply too much fertilizer; otherwise, it will grow more leaves than the flowers.

 The flower of Portulaca succulent close during the bright daylight.
-You can use sundial mix variety that stays open longer, even in bright sunlight.
+You can use a sundial mix variety that stays open longer, even in bright sunlight.

 15. Ruby Ball Cactus

 The Ruby ball cactus produces a very colorful and bright top flower bud with no hair or stem.
 The lower part of the plant remains green.
 This gives the appearance of a giant colorful flower at the top.
-Many people like to place it indoor on the desk or in the bathroom.
+Many people like to place it indoors on the desk or in the bathroom.

 The ruby ball cactus is also known as moon cactus and red cap cactus.
 It’s a perennial plant and needs full sunlight to grow.
 The caring of the ruby ball cactus is quite easy as it doesn’t need much watering.

 For the top flowering to remain bright and stay for a long time, avoid putting it in direct sunlight.
-Place the plant in a partial or shade area where it gets the sunshine but don’t get exposed to it.
+Place the plant in a partial or shade area where it gets the sunshine but doesn’t get exposed to it.

 The lower green part of the plant likes more direct sunlight, and when it’s growing, you can place it in direct sunlight.